There are a lot of monitors out there on the market, and each of them is designed with different purposes.

-Each of type of panel comes with their own distinct advantages and disadvantages:
+Each type of panel comes with its own distinct advantages and disadvantages:

-The IPS panel is the most expensive type of panel and is the best when it comes to colour accuracy.
-The viewing angle are also the widest.
+The IPS panel is the most expensive type of panel and is the best when it comes to color accuracy.
+The viewing angle is also the widest.

-Unfortunately; IPS panels suffer from lower response times (typically a minimum 4ms) and also a generally lower refresh rate of 60Hz.
+Unfortunately; IPS panels suffer from lower response times and refresh rates.

-Best for: Casual or single player gaming, multimedia usage and image editing.
-It’s more of an all rounder pick if your needs are more varied then just purely gaming.
-Be prepared to pay more though.
+Best For: Casual or single player gaming, multimedia usage, and image editing.
+It’s more of an all-rounder pick if your needs are more varied than just purely gaming.

-The drawbacks with this type of panel is poorer image quality production and narrower viewing angles.
+The drawbacks are poorer image production and narrow viewing angles.

 VA panels sort of seek a middle ground between TN and IPS panels.

-They have excellent colour reproduction and decent viewing angles but suffer lower response times then TN or IPS.
+They have excellent color reproduction and decent viewing angles but suffer lower response times.

 They also provide the best contrast, with a 3000:1 static contrast compared to 1000:1 that is typical of an IPS panel.

-The two most common colour spaces (or color gamuts) in computing are the sRGB and Adobe RGB color space.
-These fall inside the CIE XYZ colour space which defines the number of colors our eyes can see.
+The two most common color spaces (or color gamuts) in computing are the sRGB and Adobe RGB color space.
+These fall inside the CIE XYZ color space which defines the number of colors our eyes can see.